Why You Aren't Able to Lift As Much on Your Left Side (and How to Fix It)

-Grab a pair of dumbbells and churn out some bench presses.
-Chances are, your left arm (or, if you're a lefty, your right arm) will tucker out long before your dominant one.
+Grab a pair of dumbbells and churn out some biceps curls.
+Chances are, you'll find yourself wondering, "Why am I not able to lift with my left hand?"
+(Or, if you're a lefty, your right.)
 Ugh.
-You'll probably notice your left side is weaker than your right (or vice versa) while balancing in warrior III in yoga, too.
+You'll probably notice your dominant side is weaker while balancing in warrior III in yoga, too.
 Double ugh.

-"Most people go through life with these strength differences without even knowing or feeling a difference," says Powell.
-"Usually it's the exercise-centric folks — like you and me — that figure it out pretty fast."
+So rest assured that this is totally normal, and you're only noticing it because you're more ~in tune~ with your body than most.
+"Most people go through life with these strength differences without even knowing or feeling a difference.
+Usually, it's the exercise-centric folks — like you and me — that figure it out pretty fast," says Powell.

-To shore up any weaknesses on one side or the other, Powell recommends opting for exercises that load each side of your body separately, such as dumbbell exercises: shoulder presses, chest presses, lunges, dumbbell rows, biceps curls, dumbbell squats, triceps extensions… Unlike exercise machines and barbells, dumbbells don't let your stronger arm or leg pick up the slack from your weaker one, he explains.
+To shore up any weaknesses on one side or the other, try opting for exercises that load each side of your body separately, such as dumbbell exercises: shoulder presses, chest presses, lunges, dumbbell rows, biceps curls, dumbbell squats, triceps extensions, and the like, suggests Powell.
+Unlike exercise machines and barbells, dumbbells don't let your stronger arm or leg pick up the slack from your weaker one, he explains.
 You can also try unilateral training and exercises, like single-leg lunges, single-leg squats, single-arm shoulder presses, single-arm chest presses, and single-arm rows.
-(Also a good idea if your left side is weaker than your right?
+(Also a good idea if your non-dominant side is weaker?
 Adding these bodyweight leg exercises to your routine.)

 There's no need to "even things out" by doing more reps on your weaker side, says Powell.
 Your weaker side will catch up naturally since it will be forced to work harder.
 (Up Next: How Weak Ankles and Ankle Mobility Affect the Rest of Your Body)